-The Organization had a sub-lease for part of 2021 with an annual rental income of \$3,400 and \$5,210 in 2021 and 2020, respectively.
+The Organization had a sub-lease for part of 2021 with an annual rental income of \$3,400 in 2021.

 9 - LIQUIDITY AND AVAILABLILITY OF FINANCIAL ASSETS

 The following reflects the organization's financial assets as of the balance sheet date, reduced by amounts not available for general use because of contractual or donor-imposed restrictions within one year of the balance sheet date.